Jack of all trades, master of some, it's

 Just try it, it's live! :)

-It's going to be an online renting service, similar to
+It was going to be an online renting service, similar to

 but more automated and with more search criterias(and analytics about demand and offer trends/insights).